skienzmatishun/rippreport/content/p/rumors/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Baldwin County law enforcement officers killed an unarmed citizen during a routine traffic stop and instantly deployed a wall of secrecy to protect the shooter.
+  Official letters and leaked internal records reveal the lead investigative unit is run by the very chiefs covering up their own department's fatal mistakes.
+Discover the deadly truth behind the whispers that police tried to bury.
 ---
 O.J.
 French was only 32 years old when he was shot and killed after being pulled over for a vehicle equipment violation by Bay Minette Police, August 20th of this year.
 Our deepest condolences to his family and friends.